This post contains affiliate links.

 The clear blue waters around the Bay Islands in Honduras

-In Honduras, the top tourist attractions are:
+What are the top tourist attractions in Honduras?

 - Hiking, mountain climbing, and waterfall hunting in 20 national parks around the country